-The three-bedroom, three-bath apartment has 10-foot-high ceilings as well as a “grand entrance gallery, restored French doors, large bay windows, a herringbone hardwood floor, chef’s eat-in kitchen” and views of Japanese maple trees.
+The three-bedroom, three-bath apartment has 10-foot-high ceilings as well as a “grand entrance gallery, restored French doors, large bay windows, herringbone hardwood floors, a chef’s eat-in kitchen” and views of Japanese maple trees.
 The 13-story terracotta-brick Renaissance Revival building, in the West End-Collegiate Historic District, was built in 1915-16 and converted to co-op in 1972.

 We’re not sure where Kemper and Koman are off to next, but in cinematic history, the building was the home of characters Joanna and Walter Eberhart in The Stepford Wives; they decamped to live in the “picture-perfect” Fairfield County town of Stepford, Connecticut.
 Hopefully, Kemper and Koman won’t end up living in a cult of domestic robots!

-Maria Manuche, of Compass, shares the listing with Clare Cukier.
+Maria Manuche, of Compass, shared the listing with Clare Cukier.